Frequently Asked Questions

 Estimated lead times are as follows:

-• Buff willow coffins: 7 – 10 days
+• Buff willow coffins: 7 – 10 days *

-• Brown willow coffins: Up to 14 days
+• Brown willow coffins: Approx. 14 days **

 Delivery